Rania Anderson: Leading authority on business women in growth economies

 September 23-24 2011

-Rania presented to The American Institute of Architects’ Women’s Leadership Summit 2011: Advancing Women in Leadership Position and targeted architectural firm principals and senior women in architecture.
-Her presentation was “Taking Your Success to the Next Level: Be More Than the Work.”
+“Taking Your Success to the Next Level: Be More Than the Work” presented to The American Institute of Architects’ Women’s Leadership Summit 2011: Advancing Women in Leadership Position and targeted architectural firm principals and senior women in architecture.

 Women’s Public Service Network

-As part of the Women’s Public Service Network, Rania was invited to present to approximately 50 Women leaders about The Role of Women in the Arab Spring.
+As part of the Women’s Public Service Network, Rania presented to approximately 50 Women leaders about The Role of Women in the Arab Spring.
 Her presentation was designed to help the audience understand the extend of Arab women’s positive influence and participation in the future of the Middle East.

 October 20-22, 2010 and October 11-13, 2011